JustinBreneman/Warframe_relics/README.md

 # WarframeRelics

 Welcome to the Warframe Relic gem.
-This gem will provide access to a current list of relics, sorted into vaulted and available.
+This gem will provide access to a current list of relics, sorted into vaulted and available, through a CLI.
 You can also use this gem to access the drop tables for each relic.

 ## Installation